pymor/pymor/README.md

 # pyMOR - Model Order Reduction with Python

 pyMOR is a software library for building model order reduction applications with the Python programming language.

+## Features

-Implemented algorithms include reduced basis methods for parametric linear and non-linear problems, as well as system-theoretic methods such as balanced truncation or IRKA (Iterative Rational Krylov Algorithm).
-All algorithms in pyMOR are formulated in terms of abstract interfaces for seamless integration with external PDE (Partial Differential Equation) solver packages.
-Moreover, pure Python implementations of FEM (Finite Element Method) and FVM (Finite Volume Method) discretizations using the NumPy/SciPy scientific computing stack are provided for getting started quickly.
+* reduced basis methods for parametric linear and non-linear problems
+* system-theoretic methods such as balanced truncation or iterative rational Krylov algorithm
+* all algorithms in pyMOR are formulated in terms of abstract interfaces for seamless integration with external PDE (Partial Differential Equation) solver packages.
+* pure Python implementations of finite element and finite volume discretizations using the NumPy/SciPy scientific computing stack

 ## License